VinodhThiagarajan86/BootStrapSampleProject/README.md

 Implement as a Grails project.

-Access the demo at :  http://www.mrithapril.info/Bootstrap/ (Outside corporate firewall)
+Access the demo at :  http://www.mrithapril.info/Bootstrap/